rouille/YelpKaggle/README.md

 8. ambience_is_classy
 9. good_for_kids

 This is a multi-instance multi-label (MIML) classification problem.
 Each business has multiple photographs (117 images on average, see [eda.ipynb](eda.ipynb)) and predictions need to be made at the business level.
+We have then two options.

-One option is to first obtain a features vector for each instance and then combine them accordingly.
-In this case, we will have one feature vector for each of the 2,000 and 10,000 businesses in the training and test datasets, respectively, which can be used in a standard supervised learning task.
-The other option is to map each instance to the label of its corresponding business and proceed to classification.
-Then, for each label, the output probabilities can be averaged.
+The first one is to derive a feature vector for each instance and combine them accordingly to get one feture vector per business.
+These inputs can then be used in a standard supervised learning task.
+The second option is to assign to each instance the label of its corresponding business and proceed to classification.
+Then, the output probabilities are averaged for each label.
+We decided to go with the latter where each image inherits the label from its business.

-Multiple labels can be assigned to each business.
+Also, multiple labels can be assigned to each business.
 This means it will be necessary to take the label dependencies into account for classification.

 ## What's in the Repository and Summary of Results